-Pam Whyte, Dog Whisperer, Natural Dog Trainer and Pet
+Pam Whyte, Dog Whisperer, Natural Dog Trainer, Dog Psychologist, and Pet

 “I have your book Living with an Alien and am finding it very informative and amusing.
 I have worked with animals at the RSPCA as an inspector as well as running boarding kennels and breeding and showing dogs.”
 RSPCA Inspector UK.